Design and Technology

 Through design and technology our children acquire a broad range of subject knowledge.
 They draw on disciplines such as mathematics, science, food and nutrition, engineering, computing and art as part of the Design and Technology curriculum.

 Design and Technology enables the children’s ideas to come to life.
-As designers they explore new techniques.
-They problem solve.
-They evaluate to improve their own and other people’s ideas and products.
-They learn to take risks.
-They experience trial and error and learn from making mistakes.
+As designers they explore new techniques, they problem solve and they evaluate to improve their own and other people’s ideas and products.
+They learn to take risks, experience trial and error and learn from making mistakes.
 Ultimately our children will become resourceful, innovative, enterprising and capable citizens.